cstainsby/BioPathBackup/README.md

 It is important to know that our backend will always have a statically built frontend version by default which will be running at the root of the localhost port.
 If you want to update this frontend version ./build.sh.

-**Test full build locally:**

-In order to emulate the conditions which the final build will be in, the frontend will need to be statically built and placed in the backend.

-**NOTE:** the backend in this situation will default to connecting to the remote database.

-Run from the project root:

-    ./build.sh local_backend

-Then run:

-    docker compose --env-file ./backend/.env.db.local up

-To take it down run:

-    docker compose down
+**Important:** You will need to manage the nginx.conf file's server name within the backend to make sure the built project is being exposed correctly.
+If being run locally, use "localhost section", remote use the link.

 **Package for Remote Manually**